MIDA offers the following assistance to investors:

 The Manufacturing Licence (ML) form can be downloaded from MIDA website via this link http://www.mida.gov.my/home/forms-&-guidelines-fo...

-There are 2 major tax incentives for the manufacturing and services sectors:
+There are two major tax incentives for the manufacturing and services sectors:

 - Pioneer Status (PS) - Income tax exemption of 70% - 100% of statutory income for 5 to 10 years.
 Unabsorbed capital allowances and accumulated losses incurred during the pioneer period can be carried forward and deducted from the post pioneer status of the company.